VladDaskalov/HistogramAggregator/README.md

 Solution which includes basic resolution of Histogram Aggregation task.
 The solution has two projects:
 - Histogram Aggregator
 - Histogram Source File Generator

-Histogram Aggregator project contains the source code for the classes which aggregates the data similar to histogram Histogram Source File Generator - this is an application, which helps the user to quickly generate sample files that are required for the Histogram Aggregator.
+"Histogram Aggregator" project contains the source code for the classes which aggregates the data similar to histogram

+"Histogram Source File Generator" - is a very simple application, which helps the user to quickly generate sample files that are required for the Histogram Aggregator.